GabrieleRisso/SMSgpt/README.md

 # REAL WORLD USE:
 Remove/comment the line: ```counter=$((counter+1))```

-This allows remote clients to contact your phone number and receive chatGPT reply messages on their phone over the GSM network.
+This allows remote clients to text your phone number and receive chatGPT reply messages on their phone over the GSM network.
+All possible phone clients are natively supported: Android (Google), iOS (Apple), Windows Phone (Microsoft), BlackBerry OS (BlackBerry), Symbian (Nokia).

 ## Limitation and bugs:
 ```